johnhenry/semantic-chunker/readme.md

 - `options.embed`: Function that takes a string and returns a vector (required)
 - `options.zScoreThreshold`: Number that determines the threshold for creating new chunks (default: 1)
-- `options.split`: Function to split text into initial segments (optional)
+- `options.split`: Force a splt after this many characters (optional)

 ### `sentence(options)`

 Creates a sentence chunker.

 - `options.embed`: Function that takes a string and returns a vector (required)
-- `options.split`: Function to split text into sentences (optional)
+- `options.split`: Force a splt after this many characters (optional)

 ### `full(options)`

 Creates a full chunker.

 - `options.embed`: Function that takes a string and returns a vector (required)
+- `options.split`: Force a splt after this many characters (optional)

 ## Embedding Functions